krasimir/atomus/README.md

 * The global scope is accessible via the window object.
 So if you import Angular, for example, on the page you need to reference it through `window.Angular` and not just `Angular`.
 * Atomus is based on [JSDOM](https://www.npmjs.org/package/jsdom) which is not simulating everything.
 You may not be able to use the History API for example.
 * Atomus attaches a function `window.log` before to run the `ready` callback.
 Usa that methods to send data to the console from within your application.
+* The library supports `localStorage`.
+However, it is not part of jsdom.
+It's a polyfill.

 ## Other resources